 Interlibrary Loan services are available to St. John's faculty, students, and staff.
 Before submitting an interlibrary loan request, please check the Library Catalog to make sure that the library does not own the item.
-Requests can be submitted via our online Interlibrary Loan Request Form or by our paper Interlibrary Loan Request Form located at the library’s Reference Desk.
+Requests can be submitted via our online Interlibrary Loan Portal or by our paper Interlibrary Loan Request Form located at the library’s Reference Desk.

 If you have any questions about interlibrary loan services, please consult our FAQ below or contact the Circulation Assistant at 410-972-4117 or email at email@example.com.